Droid00000/Frost/README.md

 - [dotenv](https://github.com/bkeepers/dotenv)
 - [discordrb](https://github.com/shardlab/discordrb)

-If you want to use any of the optional cogs, you'll need the following gems as well.
+If you want to use any of the optional cogs, you'll need the following gem as well.

 - [sqlite3](https://github.com/sparklemotion/sqlite3-ruby)